savonet/book/workflow.md

 support for the [Prometheus](https://prometheus.io/) tool, which is dedicated to this task.
 Suppose that we have two sources named `radio1` and `radio2` for which we want to export the RMS.
-We first need to declare that we want to use prometheus and declare the port we want to run the server on:
+We first need to declare that we want to use Prometheus and declare the port we want to run the server on:

 ```{.liquidsoap include="liq/prometheus.liq" from=2 to=3}
 ```